When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

-\finding{\textit{ this study demonstrates for the first time that test selection outperforms test prioritization for APR, and they can be combined to further improve APR efficiency.
-Also, surprisingly, traditional regression test prioritization \prioadd{} outperforms state-of-the-art APR-specific test prioritization \priotrp{} for most cases.}}
+\finding{\textit{ this study demonstrates for the first time that test selection outperforms test prioritization for APR, and their combination could further improve APR efficiency.
+Also, surprisingly, traditional RTP strategy \prioadd{} outperforms state-of-the-art APR-specific test prioritization \priotrp{} for most cases.}}